Life Lessons From The Story of The Rich Man & Lazarus

 We become born again Christians by GRACE through FAITH or TOTAL TRUST in Jesus Christ as our Lord & Savior (Galatians 3:26) & (Ephesians 2:8,9).
 Salvation is a FREE gift received through FAITH in Christ.

 I receive You Lord Jesus right now by faith.
-I make You my Lord and Saviour
+I trust You as my Lord and Savior – Amen”